Skip to content

 Bruxelles Formation supported 15,909 jobseekers in 2025, an increase of +1.5% compared to 2024.
 The employment outcome rate after training stands at 72%, a slight decrease from 2024 (75%).

-These results come in a context of rising unemployment (97,859 jobseekers in February 2026) and an expected influx to CPAS linked to the federal unemployment reform.
+These results come in a context of high unemployment (96,113 jobseekers in March 2026, after a peak of 98,458 in January) and an expected influx to CPAS linked to the federal unemployment reform.
 The DPR provides for a "vocational training master plan" whose contours have not yet been specified.

 Source: DH / Bruxelles Formation (17 March 2026).